saramangelo/rain-check/README.md

 ## Description

-This weather application, named rain-check, features dynamically updated HyperText Markup Language (HTML) and Cascading Style Sheet (CSS) powered by the third party Application Programming Interface (API), jQuery.
-In this application, the user can...
+This weather application, named rain-check, features dynamically updated HyperText Markup Language (HTML) and Cascading Style Sheet (CSS) powered by JavaScript and the third party Application Programming Interface (API), jQuery.
+In this application, the user is presented with current and future conditions for a specific city they search, and that city is added to the search history.
+Additionally, when the user is viewing current weather conditions, they are presented with the city name, icon representation of weather conditions, temperatures, humidity, and wind speed.
+When the user is viewing future weather conditions, they are presented with the 5-day forecast that displays the date, icon representation of weather conditions, temperature, humidity, and wind speed.
+When the user clicks on a city in the search history, they are presented with current and future conditions for that city.

 ## Screenshot